 Self-growth or self-actualisation.

-Potential alleviation from the symptoms of depression, anxiety or OCD.
+Potential alleviation from the symptoms of depression/ anxiety

-Working with trauma and PTSD (pending successful pre- screening by one of our psychotherapists)
+Working inner child healing (pending successful pre- screening by one of our psychotherapists)

 Our retreat programmes are not suitable if: